4754 Panthoos

-4754 Panthoos /ˈpænθoʊəs/ is a Jupiter trojan from the Trojan camp, approximately 53 km in diameter.
+4754 Panthoos /ˈpænθoʊəs/ is a Jupiter trojan asteroid from the Trojan camp, approximately 53 km in diameter.
 It was discovered during the third Palomar–Leiden Trojan survey on 16 October 1977, by Ingrid and Cornelis van Houten at Leiden, and Tom Gehrels at the Palomar Observatory in California.
 It is likely spherical in shape and has a longer-than-average rotation period of 27.68 hours.
 The assumed C-type asteroid is one of the 80 largest Jupiter trojans.
 It was named after Panthous (Panthoos) from Greek mythology.

 Orbit and classification

 Panthoos is a dark Jovian asteroid orbiting in the trailering Trojan camp at Jupiter's Lagrangian point, 60° behind the Gas Giant's orbit in a 1:1 resonance (see Trojans in astronomy).
 It is also a non-family asteroid of the Jovian background population.

 It orbits the Sun at a distance of 5.2–5.3 AU once every 12 years (4,391 days; semi-major axis of 5.25 AU).
 Its orbit has an eccentricity of 0.01 and an inclination of 12° with respect to the ecliptic.
 The body's observation arc begins at Palomar on 11 October 1977, just five nights prior to its official discovery observation.